 Guest accommodation consists of ten timber chalets, including a family chalet, as well as a honeymoon suite.
-All are well spread out across the hillside, and positioned on sturdy brick blocks.
+All are well spread out across the hillside and positioned on sturdy brick blocks.
 A few wooden steps lead up onto the porch, which receives some shade from the overhanging metal-and-timber pitched roof.
 Inside, there’s a double bed or twin beds, bedside tables and lighting, a writing desk and chair, and ample storage space.
 Timber-framed glass windows let in plenty of light, and the views over the valleys below are breathtakingly beautiful!
 The en-suite facilities comprise flush toilet, washbasin, and bathtub with shower attachment.
-The family chalet boasts two storeys and features two en-suite bedrooms in addition to a separate living space upstairs, complete with balcony.
-And the honeymoon suite has a four-poster double bed, a cosy log fire, and gorgeous soft furnishings such as cushions depicting a zebra on a yellow background!
+The family chalet boasts two stories and features two en-suite bedrooms in addition to a separate living space upstairs, complete with balcony.
+And the honeymoon suite has a four-poster double bed, a cozy log fire, and gorgeous soft furnishings such as cushions depicting a zebra on a yellow background!
 All accommodation has a fresh and homely feel – you can really settle in here.

-Mufindi Highland’s communal lounges, dining room, and other spaces are found in the property’s lodge, a solid two-storey timber-and-stone building.
+Mufindi Highland’s communal lounges, dining room, and other spaces are found in the property’s lodge, a solid two-story timber-and-stone building.
 In common with the guest rooms, all interiors are homely and pleasant, while timber-framed glass windows admit a lot of light and provide amazing views!
 The main lounge, on the ground floor, features comfortable leather sofas and cushioned armchairs around a coffee table, beside a very welcoming open fireplace.
 This room has bookshelves too, as well as wildlife wall art and a few curios.
 In the dining room, a few long tables are carefully laid and flanked by smart upright chairs in readiness for delicious meals.
 Upstairs, there’s a smaller lounge, various seating areas, a TV room, and even a billiards table!
 There’s a long veranda too, offering spectacular vistas across the landscape.
-And Mufindi Highland Lodge benefits from extensive gardens, which contain not only tall trees and colourful flowers, but also a tennis court, a badminton court, a bowls green, a croquet lawn, and a 3-hole golf course!
+And Mufindi Highland Lodge benefits from extensive gardens, which contain not only tall trees and colorful flowers, but also a tennis court, a badminton court, a bowls green, a croquet lawn, and a 3-hole golf course!

 ACTIVITIES AT MUFINDI HIGHLAND LODGE: